AAA3A-AAA3A/Red-Dashboard/docs/configuration_guides/singlebot.rst

 .. danger::

-   Never, ever paste your client secret anywhere other than in the command listed above.
+   Never, never paste your client secret anywhere other than in the command listed above.
 Enter the above command in DMs to ensure that no one copies your token.

 Set the redirect URI
 --------------------